-- I. Implement infrastructure upgrades to build resilience and mitigate the impacts of climate change.
+- Implement infrastructure upgrades to build resilience and mitigate the effects of broad weather and Ι. environmental changes.
 Create a comprehensive list of at-risk locations and utility redundancy needs to help develop targeted infrastructure upgrade plans.
 Increase regional capacity to execute plans and projects to protect critical assets and ensure the safety of residents.
-In addition, share information about the Municipal Climate Change Vulnerability Indicators Tool, which can help communities assess their vulnerability to climate-related hazards and inform decision-making.
-Discuss different funding and shared service approaches for municipalities to support this effort. - II.
-Engage with businesses and property owners in vulnerable areas at risk of damage from flooding or erosion.
-Assess specific vulnerabilities and explore proactive options to better understand potential risks and develop effective mitigation strategies to be prepared for future flooding. - III.
-Initiate regional discussions to explore innovative approaches to mitigate climate change impacts including funding, mitigation, adaptation, and related workforce/industry development.
-Focus on infrastructure hardening, energy system resiliency, and other cutting-edge strategies that could be adopted and scaled for other places. - IV.
-Advocate for state and federal funding to support the development of comprehensive resilience plans and implementation to address both adaptation and relocation strategies, enabling individual towns to envision sustainable futures.
-Explore opportunities to align resilience initiatives/planning with other municipal funding streams and investigate diverse financing options to ensure successful implementation. - V. Research and support the creation of regional water and wastewater districts and projects to support village and neighborhood densities.
-Consolidating operations and implementing innovative approaches can create sustainable methods for operating, maintaining, and expanding the infrastructure necessary to support our communities. - VI.
-Sustain and grow the food supply chain to decrease reliance on long-distance transportation and increase regional resilience.
+In addition, share information about changing weather and environmental hazards, which can help communities assess their vulnerability to changing weather and environment-related hazards and inform decision-making.
+Discuss different funding and shared service approaches for municipalities to support this effort. - Engage with businesses and property owners in vulnerable areas at risk of damage from flooding or П. erosion.
+Assess specific vulnerabilities and explore proactive options to better understand potential risks and develop effective mitigation strategies to be prepared for future flooding. - Initiate regional discussions to explore innovative approaches to mitigate broad changes weather and III. in environmental impacts including funding, mitigation, adaptation, and related workforce/industry development.
+Focus on infrastructure hardening, energy system resiliency, and other cutting-edge strategies that could be adapted and scaled for other places. - Advocate for state and federal funding to support the development of comprehensive resilience plans IV. and implementation to address both adaptation and relocation strategies, enabling individual towns to envision sustainable futures.
+Explore opportunities to align resilience initiatives/planning with other municipal funding streams and investigate varied financing options to ensure successful implementation. - V. Research and support the creation of local or regional water and wastewater districts and projects to support village and neighborhood densities.
+Consolidating operations and implementing innovative approaches can create sustainable methods for operating, maintaining, and expanding the infrastructure necessary to support our communities. - Sustain and grow the food supply chain to decrease reliance on long-distance transportation and VI. increase regional resilience.
 Facilitate conversations among key players to identify areas for greater regional collaboration and coordination.